Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/emacps/examples/xemacps_example_readme.txt

 - The example should be run between two boards, both having capability to time stamp the PTP packets.
-For example, it can be run between two Zynq boards, two PEEP boards, one Zynq and one PEEP board etc. Additionally this example is also tested between a Zynq/PEEP board and a ML605 board.
+For example, it can be run between two Zynq boards, e.g. zc706 0r zc702.
+Additionally this example is also tested between a Zynq board and a ML605 board.
   However, on ML605 board we need to run a slightly modified AVB example (for AxiEthernet) available in Perforce for AxiEthernet driver.
-- To run the example on a PEEP board, please define the flag PEEP in xemacps_ieee1588.h (or with -DPEEP compile time option).
 - The example can be run in PTP MASTER mode or PTP SLAVE mode.
 To run it in PTP MASTER mode please define the flag IEEE1588_MASTER (with -DIEEE1588_MASTER) in the compiler options or just define it in